 4 – Free to collector: In a similar fashion to the above, if you’re having trouble selling or offering to charity for whatever reason, try advertising in a classifieds section and offer a free to collector advert.
 One mans junk is another mans treasure, and if they’re willing to collect for free it will save you some cash at least.

 5 – Recycling centers: A slightly more inconvenient method (but cost-free) is to roll it up and take to one of your local recycling centers.
 Transporting a mattress isn’t the easiest of tasks, but with a little determination and a few pairs of hands it can be rolled, tied, and potentially fit in the trunk ready for delivery.
-Once you reach your destination usually the center assistant can help unload and get the it ready for recycling.
+Once you reach your destination, usually the center assistant can help unload and get it prepared for recycling.

-6 – Skip hire: Most people live their whole life without having the need to hire a skip, but, if for some reason you’re having a clear-out and have a skip at hand, this would be a great opportunity for mattress removal.
+6 – Skip hire: Most people live their whole life without needing to hire a skip, but, if for some reason you’re having a clear-out and have a skip at hand, this would be an excellent opportunity for mattress removal.

 7 – Local authority: Your local authority may have a service in place for the removal of large or bulky items.
-Not all councils provide this service, and ones which do often charge a small fee as this woukd fall outside the scope of normal household waste collection.
+Not all councils provide this service and ones which do often charge a small fee as this would fall outside the scope of the regular household waste collection.
 Best to phone them and make an enquiry as this could be an easy method but would most likely cost money.

 8 – Mattress recycling: An easy and almost guaranteed option is to use a mattress recycling service.
-These businesses exist for the sole purpose of collecting and recycling mattresses.
-They will collect from your home and then eventually recycle every part, from springs to filling material nothing is wasted.
+These businesses exist for the sole purpose of collecting and recycling mattresses (and other household junk).
+They will collect from your home and then eventually reuse every part, from springs to filling material nothing is wasted.
 There is unfortunately a fee involved, and depending on the distance they’ll travel the cost can be quite significant too, sometimes easily ranging between $50-$100.
 Click here to get a quote for a nationwide mattress removal service.

 9 – DIY recycling: Depending on which kind you have, if you’re handy and feeling up to the task perhaps you could try disassembling and recycling it yourself.
 The best type of mattress for DIY recycling is one consisting primarily of springs or coils.
 The coils of metal can be easily reused or sold on for scrap metal.
 The fabric can also be reused in the home, donated, or recycled.
-Attempting a memory foam or latex may prove slightly more difficult and messy due to their dense inner construction but can still be done nonetheless.
+Attempting a traditional memory foam or almost any type of latex may prove slightly more difficult and messy due to their dense inner construction but can still be done nonetheless.

-10 – Dispose with waste: Perhaps none of the above appeal or just simply had no luck with either of the options.
-If you’re able to disassemble it into small enough pieces and can store for some weeks (or months), you could then dispose little by little with the normal household waste.
-It will obviously take long to fully get rid, but will eventually be gone without having to pay any fees.
+10 – Dispose of with waste: Perhaps none of the above appeal or just simply had no luck with either of the options.
+If you’re able to disassemble it into small enough pieces and can store for some weeks (or months), you could then dispose of little by little with the normal household waste.
+It will obviously take longer to get rid entirely, but will eventually be gone without having to pay any fees.